 Create a rustic interior with minimal and functional items.
-A quill grey and ivory-painted kitchen wall can look warmer with coffee built-in open shelves.
+A quill grey and ivory-painted kitchen wall can look warmer with built-in open shelves.
 Add the texture of white-washed kitchen cabinets placed on top of a wooden floor.
 Chromes are welcome as they contribute to the smart and minimalist feel of the kitchen.
-Incorporate some pops of brass and glass lightings for a more varied look.
+Incorporate some pops of brass and glass lighting for a more varied look.

 Dark and Light Neutral Palette + Additional Texture

 Another way to create a timeless neutral palette for your kitchen is to mix dark wood cabinetry with white upper shelves.
 Roll out a patterned rug and flaunt your cooking hub for a modern twist.
 Create a cosy atmosphere with layered, warm light fixtures.
 For an industrial touch, set up a slim metal bar with hooks to hang your kitchen utensils instead of keeping them inside a closed cabinet.

 While white and neutrals provide endless possibilities in interior design, other colour combinations are also on the rise as we strive to create a more personal space.
 It might be a little daunting to shift from the usual neutral combination to a more colourful space.
 If you want to switch from the neutrals but still prefer subtle colour combinations, here are some for you.